Profitbase/Episode-Docs/articles/invision/docs/tableview/howto/rowselectcondition.md

----
-title: "How to Use Row Selectability Condition"
+# How to Use Row Selectability Condition"
 metaKeys: "How to Use Row Selectability Condition"
 folderOnly: "false"
 pageIndex: 5